ambalikaroy/ambalikaroy.github.io/cs498-final-project/README.md

 ## About this Visualization

-This visualization project was created by D3.js as the final project for CS 498 Data Visualization, UIUC and can be viewed at https://ambalikaroy.github.io/cs498-final-project/index.html
+This visualization project was created by D3.js as the final project for CS 498 Data Visualization, UIUC and can be viewed at [Final Project for CS 498 - World Happiness Indicator](https://ambalikaroy.github.io/cs498-final-project/index.html)

 ## Hybrid Structure